dechamps/ASIO401/src/README.md

  -  You need to have [Inno Setup][] installed.
  -  You need to have built ASIO401 in the `x64-Release` and `x86-Release`
     Visual Studio configurations first.

+**Note:** instead of running `installer.cmake` manually, it is often preferable to let the ASIO401 GitHub Actions workflow build the installer, as that guarantees a clean build.

 ---